gpx135/fryday/README.md

 ### 1.5 Payment Options
 - Cash on Delivery
-  * Clear instructions for COD process
+  * Clear instructions for the COD process
   * Option to specify exact change needed
 - Preparation for Future Online Payments
   * Placeholder for credit/debit card payments